Tips on Leaks

 “No one knows how many homes have mold behind the walls, but the best estimate is about 70 percent.”

 The issues that come with water damage may be a constant but home water damage itself does not have to be.
-At Flo Technologies, we are addressing this problem before it has a chance to form, through proactively monitoring the integrity of your home water system and taking action if an issue is detected.
-We are working tirelessly to bring the power of Flo into every home but until then here are some simple tips you can do to make sure you are not the unknowing victim of a home leak or plumbing failure.
+At Flo by Moen, we are addressing this problem before it has a chance to form, through proactively monitoring the integrity of your home water system and taking action if an issue is detected.
+We are working tirelessly to bring the power of total home security into every home, but, until then, here are some simple tips you can do to make sure you are not the unknowing victim of a home leak or plumbing failure.

 If water in a toilet is moving from the tank to the bowl when nobody is flushing it, you may have a leak.